rbowsley/lamplighthelp/source/3-0-0_Navigation_and_controls.markdown

 # 3.0.0 Navigation and Controls

-> This section explains the different ways you can navigate around {{Lamplight}}, and some of the controls you will see on screen.
+> This section explains the different ways you can navigate around {{Lamplight}}, and some of the controls you will see on screen